BricksRL/bricksrl/README.md

 ## Usage
 ### Client
-Update your client script on the [PyBricks Hub](https://beta.pybricks.com/) whenever you want to run a new environment with your robot.
+Update your client script on the [Pybricks Hub](https://beta.pybricks.com/) whenever you want to run a new environment with your robot.

 ### Config